TG-Lim/TG-Lim/README.md

 # Taegyu Lim

 Hi, I'm Taegyu (Tony) Lim.
-I'm interested in AI + X (Domain).
+I'm interested in AI + X, especially for Mechanical Engineering or Physics.
 Nowdays, I'm working in Hankook Tire & Technology, one of global leadning company in tire industry.
-In this company, I develop AI related to Tire.
-In recent days, I'm interested in PINN(Physical Informed Neural Networks), Blackbox function Optimization with Bayesian Optimization or Diffusion Algorithm and Mechanical Engineering related LLM or LMM.
+In this company, I develop AI related to Tire for tire development.
+In recent days, I'm interested in PINN(Physical Informed Neural Networks), Blackbox function Optimization with Bayesian Optimization or Diffusion Algorithm, Mechanical Engineering related LLM or LMM.

 ## Career
 Hankook Tire & Technology (2025.08 - )